N7538PPIPER PA-24-2502024-03-30 NTSB Accident Report

 Analysis

 The pilot stated that she flew the airplane earlier that day on two uneventful flights that lasted about 1 hour 45 minutes.
-Prior to the third flight, which was the accident flight, she performed a walk around inspection using the preflight checklist.
-She then started the engine and taxied to the runway where she performed the before takeoff checklist with no discrepancies reported.
+Before the third flight, which was the accident flight, she performed a walk-around inspection of the airplane using the preflight checklist.
+She then started the engine and taxied to the runway, where she performed the before-takeoff checklist with no engine discrepancies observed.
 She departed with the fuel selector positioned to the right tank and proceeded to the destination airport.

 Data Source